The Wonderful 101: Plot

-The story opens with a school bus full of children being attacked by alien invaders known as the Geathjerk.
-The teacher, Mr. Wedgewood, transforms into the superhero Wonder-Red and teams up with other superheroes to destroy the aliens with Unite Morph powers.
+The story opens with a school bus full of children being attacked by alien invaders known as the GEATHJERK.
+The teacher, Will Wedgewood, transforms into the superhero Wonder-Red and teams up with other superheroes to destroy the aliens with Unite Morph powers.
 One student, however, Luka, appears disillusioned and expresses his hate for both the heroes and the aliens.

 The heroes then meet on their flagship, the Virgin Victory to plan their defenses and offenses against the invaders.
 The Earth is protected from invasion by a shield known as Margarita, powered by five Super Reactors.
 The heroes must travel around the world to protect these reactors and destroy the aliens who slip through the shield, along with their leaders.
 As they travel, they meet up with Professor Shirogane, who explains that once the reactors are safe, they will use an orbiting satellite cannon, the Shirogane Comet, to destroy the remainder of the aliens.
 Along the way, Wonder-Red struggles to lead his team, particularly Wonder-Blue, whose brother was killed by one of the alien leaders, Vijounne.
 Blue's desire for revenge causes several problems until Red convinces him to cooperate with the team.
 Also, Luka stows away on the ship and the heroes are forced to bring him along to keep him safe.

-The heroes also repeatedly fight the space pirate Prince Vorkken and his first mate Chewgi.
-Vorkken is searching for the strongest fighters in the galaxy so that he can have the strength to get revenge on the Geathjerk.
+The heroes repeatedly fight the space pirate Prince Vorkken and his first mate Chewgi.
+Vorkken is searching for the strongest fighters in the galaxy so that he can have the strength to get revenge on the GEATHJERK.
 Vorkken fights with Unite Morph attacks similar to those of the heroes and serves as a foil to Wonder-Red in their encounters.
 With the help of Vorkken's sister, Immorta, the heroes defeat him, and Wonder-Red convinces Vorkken that his desire for revenge has turned him evil.